microdynamics-cpu/tree-core-sim/README.md

 $ sudo make install
 ```

-> NOTE: After compiled done, if you encouter  error in link phase like ` error: lto-wrapper failed collect2: error: ld returned 1 exit status`, that possible means the compiler of your embedded platform doesn't support the [IPO](https://en.wikipedia.org/wiki/Interprocedural_optimization) perfactly.
-You need to switch `USE_IPO` option from `ON` to `OFF ` in CMakefile.txt.
+> NOTE: After `nextpnr` compiled done, if you encouter  error in link phase like ` error: lto-wrapper failed collect2: error: ld returned 1 exit status`, that possible means the compiler of your embedded platform cannot support the [IPO](https://en.wikipedia.org/wiki/Interprocedural_optimization) perfactly.
+You need to switch `USE_IPO` option from `ON` to `OFF ` in [CMakefile.txt](./dependency/nextpnr/CMakefile.txt).

 ```bash
 $ git clone https://github.com/YosysHQ/yosys.git yosys